 - ECFMG Status Report (foreign medical graduates only)

 Your completed electronic application must be available to us no later than October 31, 2015 for the 2016-2017 training year.

 Selection of Applicants for Interview

 Selection for interview is based on an evaluation of educational achievement, communication skills, research experience, extracurricular activities, and intangible qualities such as leadership, professionalism, attitude and commitment to a career in surgery.
-Each year we receive over 1,100 applications and interview between 70 and 80 candidates.
-Invitations are sent through ERAS and interviews take place in November, December and January as detailed below.
+Each year we receive over 1,500 applications and interview between 80 and 90 candidates.
+Invitations are sent through ERAS and interviews take place in November and December as detailed below.

 Program Manager, General Surgery Residency